Aliases for ECM1 Gene

 GeneCards Summary for ECM1 Gene

 ECM1 (Extracellular Matrix Protein 1) is a Protein Coding gene.
-Diseases associated with ECM1 include urbach-wiethe disease and lichen sclerosus.
-Among its related pathways are Platelet activation, signaling and aggregation and ERK Signaling.
-GO annotations related to this gene include enzyme binding and protein C-terminus binding.
+Diseases associated with ECM1 include Lipoid Proteinosis Of Urbach And Wiethe and Lichen Sclerosus Et Atrophicus.
+Among its related pathways are Integrin Pathway and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and protein C-terminus binding.

 Involved in endochondral bone formation as negative regulator of bone mineralization.
 Stimulates the proliferation of endothelial cells and promotes angiogenesis.
 Inhibits MMP9 proteolytic activity.